- Two attorneys seek to replace Alex Gardner as Lane County District Attorney

 Douglas recently completed a model of a 1735 Guarneri violin and then got started on a 1742 model.

 The 1735 model is propped on his planing bench “in the white,” he says.
-That’s a reference to the color of the wood of a completed instrument before it’s varnished.
+That’s a reference to the near complete instrument, (and color of the wood) before it’s varnished.

 “It inspires me to have one in the white,” Douglas says.